Saleema Noon Sexual Health Educators

 iKid teaches 5-8 year old kids the practical skills to create a respecful, kind and playful school environment.

 iGirl.
-A place where young, modern girls can learn the ropes.
+A place where modern girls can learn the ropes.
 Move over, Elsa, Anna and My Little Pony, it’s time for Sexting, Snapchat, low tops and high skirts.
 Parents, take a minute here and catch your breath.
 Ready?
-Good. iGirl is a straight-to-the-point, lighthearted, two- or three-day workshop that prepares 9–12 year old girls for the multimedia pressure-cooker they’ll soon encounter.
+Good. iGirl is a straight-to-the-point, lighthearted, two- or three-day workshop that prepares 9-12 year old students who identify as girls* for the multimedia pressure-cooker they’ll soon encounter.

 Surrey, Semiahmoo Library

 Port Coquitlam, Gates Park Meeting Room